-Derma needling treatment for hair loss comprises of micro needles being rolled over the scalp.
-The body’s healing system is activated by these micro injuries and this system has been shown to encourage the production of specific stem cells and proteins which are responsible for the production of new hair follicles as well as allowing the hair follicles to absorb the nutrients needed for healthy hair growth .
+Derma rolling for hair loss comprises of micro needles being rolled over the scalp.
+The body’s healing system is activated by these micro-injuries.
+This system has been shown to encourage the production of keratin, which is an essential protein for hair growth .